bottlepy/bottle/apidoc/stpl.rst

 .. rubric:: The ``%include`` Statement

-You can include other templates using the ``%include name [options]`` statement.
-The *name* parameter specifies the name or path of the template to be included.
-The rest of the line is interpreted as a comma-separated list of ``key=stmt`` pairs similar to the keyword arguments of a function call.
-These are passed to the :func:`render` method of the included template.
+You can include other templates using the ``%include sub_template [kwargs]`` statement.
+The ``sub_template`` parameter specifies the name or path of the template to be included.
+The rest of the line is interpreted as a comma-separated list of ``key=statement`` pairs similar to keyword arguments in function calls.
+They are passed to the sub-template analogous to a :func:`render` call.
+The ``**kwargs`` syntax for passing a dict is allowed too.

 .. rubric:: The ``%rebase`` Statement

 Base-templates are templates that contain an empty ``%include`` statement.
-Any other template can use the ``%rebase basename [options]`` statement to include itself into the base-template at the position of the empty ``%include`` statement.
+Any other template can use the ``%rebase base_template [kwargs]`` statement to inject itself into  a base-template.
+The ``%include`` statement of the base-template is then replaced by the rendered result of the rebasing template.
+The arguments specified in ``kwargs`` are accessible from within the base-template as normal template variables.
 This feature simulates the inheritance support of most other template engines and can be seen as a *reverse include*.
-It is best described by a small example:
+It is best described by example:

+.. highlight:: html

 A base template named ``html.tpl``::